TBirdPIT/TBirdPIT/README.md

 - 👋 Hi, I’m @VETReaper
 - 👀 I’m interested in ...
 Learning All IT related functions
-- 🌱 I’m currently working on ...
-CCNP
+- 🌱 I’m currently working on ... a New Application and System
 - 💞️ I’m looking to collaborate on ...
 Anything and everything
-- 📫 How to reach me ...
+- 📫 How to reach me ... find my website
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I love my service dog and learning